Subak: History

 Historically, Subak may refer to the old Korean martial art of taekkyeon, but historians are still uncertain, since little is known about it.
 It is acknowledged, however, that Subak flourished during the Yi dynasty.
 During the Yi dynasty, a book was published to teach the game as a martial art.
 Since then, Subak has contributed to the evolution of Korean martial arts, which has also included the yusul.

 By the 18th century, the king practiced Subak, as the text Dongsa-gangmok (동사강목) from this time suggests:

-At this point, Subak was not only considered martial art but was also practiced as an organized sport that was staged as a form of spectator entertainment.
+At this point, Subak was not only considered a martial art but was also practiced as an organized sport that was staged as a form of spectator entertainment.

 The word Seonbae (also romanized as sonbae, literally: "elders" - 先輩/선배) is sometimes translated to mean "a man of virtue who never retreats from a fight", and was used to signify a member of Koguryo's warrior corps.
 Members of the Seonbae lived in groups and learned archery, Gakju (ancestor of ssireum) and Subak (ancestor of taekkyon), history, literature, and other liberal arts.
 Although they were constantly training in combat, during peacetime they committed to relief periods, such as by helping construct roads and fortresses and assist after natural disasters.